atmist/snazzy-info-window/README.md

 #### offset

 The offset from the marker.
-This value should be different for each `position`.
+This value should be different for each `placement`.
-By default the offset is configured for the default google maps marker.
+By default the offset is configured for the default Google Maps marker.

 - Type: _object_
 - Example: